aakashmohikar/Relational-Database-Project/README.md

 # Relational-Database-Project
 This project was undertaken as part of the LIS 751 - Database Design for Information Professionals course during the second semester of the MS in Information program.
+The objective was to develop a customized database to meet the specific needs of users and a collection of data.
+The project involved utilizing advanced techniques in database design, development, and implementation to create a robust and efficient database system.

+The resulting database was designed to address the specific requirements of the user community and to ensure seamless access to data.
+The project involved comprehensive research, analysis, and testing to ensure that the database meets the highest standards of quality, reliability, and performance.
+The database design process was carried out in accordance with established best practices and guidelines, ensuring that the resulting database is scalable, secure, and easy to maintain.